maximerenou/php-pi-chat/README.md

 ## Demo

-Run `examples/chat.php` to test it.
+Clone this repo, run `composer install` and run `examples/chat.php` to test it.

 ![Prompt Demo](examples/demo.gif)